 Are There Safer Options to Bath & Body Works Wallflowers?

 While it’s certainly better to use air fresheners in your home that contain more natural ingredients that haven’t been mixed with worrisome chemicals, you should know that not all essential oils are ideal for your pets to be around.

 For humans, however, most essential oils are completely safe when emitted into the air.
-So consider purchasing one of these non-toxic air freshener plug-ins instead of Bath & Body Works Wallflowers.
+(Unless, of course, you’re allergic to them.)
+For this reason, you may want to consider purchasing one of these non-toxic air freshener plug-ins instead of Bath & Body Works Wallflowers.

 Use Non-Toxic Products to Clean and Deodorize Your Home

 This company purveys diffusers that hold canisters of natural scents.
 Lasting a whopping 800 hours with a scent that doesn’t change over time, you can choose from scents like “Linen,” “Citrus,” and “Mint and Eucalyptus.”

 The Aera Mini is a plug-in that can easily replace your BBW Wallflower.
 It even comes with an app so that you can control it from your phone, edit the strength of the scent, put it on a schedule, and more.